elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture08_internal_interrupts.md

 But now our code is in a dangerous state!
 After this line has been executed, systick will start counting and after 2ms, an interrupt will be triggered.
 The processor will then use the `mtvec` CSR to decide where to jump, but we have not put anything useful into that register.

+### Generating a table of interrupt vectors in memory
 The easiest way to set up a vector table for our program is to add a new assembly file to our project (we will call it `vector_table.s`):

 ```